 - a photograph of each buck harvested

-Landowners participating in MLDP can now submit harvest data online in the Texas Wildlife Information Management System (TWIMS), or the data can be mailed or emailed to your cooperating TPWD biologist:
+Landowners participating in MLDP can now submit the Annual Harvest Survey online at Texas Parks & Wildlife Department Land Management Assistance, or the data can be mailed or emailed to your cooperating TPWD Biologist:

 Technical Guidance Biologist